-We may be exposed to interest rate risks, as we may use additional financing to fund additional acquisitions and fund other capital expenditures.
+We may be exposed to interest rate risks, as we may use additional financing to fund additional acquisitions and other capital expenditures.
 The interest rate that we may be able to obtain on financings will depend on market conditions at that time and may differ from the rates we have secured in the past.

 Part II.
-Other Information For the Three Months Ended: March 31, 2001
+Other Information For the Three and Six Months Ended: June 30, 2001